docflo7/reddiscord-bot/README.md

 You can chose which extensions from the bot you would like to load on startup (These can still be loaded/unloaded afterward).
 To do this, edit `startup_extensions` from `settings.py`

 ## Extensions & Commands
-The commands are split in 3 extensions.
+The commands are split in differents extensions.
 You can use the `help` command to get more infos about each command

 ### Admin